School of Pharmacy and Biomedical Sciences

 We clearly recognise that research, alongside teaching and the facilitation of learning, is a core academic activity.
 Such a diverse range of topics makes the School of Pharmacy and Biomedical Sciences a stimulating place for both learning and research.

-The School makes a major contribution to multidisciplinary research across the university, notably the Institute of Biomedical and Biomolecular Science (IBBS) and the University of Portsmouth Environmental Network (UPEN).
+The School makes a major contribution to multidisciplinary research across the university, notably the Institute of Biological and Biomedical Sciences (IBBS) and the University of Portsmouth Environmental Network (UPEN).

 Biomaterials and Drug Delivery